philou/philou.github.com/source/_posts/2015-04-20-real-programmers-have-todo-lists.markdown

 - [Org Mode](http://orgmode.org/) of [Emacs](https://www.gnu.org/software/emacs/) has built-in support for todo lists.
 It's a simple text file, but with color highlighting and shortcuts
 - [Google Keep](https://keep.google.com/) might do just fine for you
 - [Google Docs](https://docs.google.com) can also be useful, especially if you need to share your todo list with others (when pair programming for example)
+- [Trello](https://trello.com) is also a good one, it can even be used as a personal kanban board
 - Any other todo list tool that suits you !

 If you are not already using a todo list, start now and become more productive !
 No excuse !